edwardoughton/dice/docs/index.rst

 investment needs to achieve SDG Target 9c.
 There are even fewer examples of tools which can help support cross-country comparisons using a consistent methodological approach.

-Additionally, using the DICE model allows users to take advantage of either the baseline model parameters, or user-defined parameter values, enabling a left of interactivity which helps to boost analyst understanding.
+Additionally, using the DICE model allows users to take advantage of either baseline model parameters or user-defined parameter values.
+This interactivity helps the model user to understand the implications of different demographic, technological or financial scenarios.

 Applications
 ------------